ADCH logo

 What are the steps to getting an exemption?

-This is on the Government website updated on Tuesday (14 November) for dog owners; there is no advice yet for rescues and this will be updated once the new SI is laid.
+This is on the Government website updated on Tuesday (14 November) for dog owners; advice for rescues is available here.

 What is the ADCH's position on Breed specific legislation?
 Is the ADCH likely to be at the forefront of campaigns to change this?